Using Ibuprofen and Acetaminophen Together: A Pharmacist Explains

 If your child has been given a dose of one medication and is still febrile or uncomfortable, you can provide the dose of the other medicine.
 Then, follow the due times of each drug, giving each as recommended.

 Please remember to treat the child, not the clock.
-That means if your kiddo is resting comfortably, you don't necessarily have to give acetaminophen or ibuprofen just because the time is up (unless your doctor recommends giving it "scheduled" or around the clock!)
+If your kiddo is resting comfortably, you don't necessarily have to give acetaminophen or ibuprofen just because the time is up (unless your doctor recommends giving it "scheduled" or around the clock!)

 An example of alternating acetaminophen and ibuprofen might look something like this: